 - how they communicate about the work they’re doing.

 All of this needs to be understood and championed by public sector leaders if their organisations are going to make the most of the digital opportunity and deliver services that work for the people that use them.

 Our digital squad had already kicked off to demonstrate the benefits of these approaches in a really hands-on way, working directly with Adult Social Care teams in three local authorities.
 However, we knew that for this work to be successful, others in the local authorities we are working with would need to understand and support what was going on – particularly at a leadership level.

-To help address this we partnered with Service Works to develop a session that would do two things.
+To help address this we partnered with We Are Service Works to develop a session that would do two things.
 Firstly – we wanted to introduce, demystify and bring to life some of the key concepts and ways of working that would be used by the Squad, so that the team would know what to expect and how they could most usefully support and interact with the project.
 Secondly, we wanted the session to inspire and provoke a broader more strategic discussion amongst leaders – about the possibilities that these ways of working might open up for them, how this might fit with their particular challenges and opportunities, and what they could do personally to take this forward.

 ‘Digital services are about a lot more than technology.
 This session demonstrates this, focusing on the need to design services around the needs of users and taking a more agile and modern way of developing services.
-Better services, delivered at less cost to the tax payer and creating systems that staff enjoy working in – that is what this session is about.’, Karen Jones, Chief Executive, Neath Port Talbot County Borough Council
+Better services, delivered at less cost to the taxpayer and creating systems that staff enjoy working in – that is what this session is about.’, Karen Jones, Chief Executive, Neath Port Talbot County Council

 How it’s been received

 Over 100 people have participated in the sessions so far, and the feedback has been really positive.
 It’s also been great to see the quality and range of discussion that’s been provoked amongst leaders – discussion about things like how to

 - inject these principles into current ways of working,